Quantum Universality in Composite Systems: A Trichotomy of Clifford Resources: Case III: Composite Dimensions

 \subsection{Explicit Universal Gate Sets}

-A consequence of Theorem~\ref{thm:emergent_universality} is that for composite systems with coprime dimensions, universality is achieved using only standard architectural primitives.
-In the qubit regime ($d=2$), the group generated by local Clifford gates and CNOTs remains finite (the global Clifford group), requiring the injection of a dedicated magic resource (such as a $T$-gate) to achieve density.
-In contrast, for coprime composite systems, the inclusion of the intra-qudit gate $CN$---typically considered a standard permutation---is sufficient to break the finite group structure.
-Due to the arithmetic mismatch between factors, the interplay between the local Clifford groups and the intra-qudit gate generates an infinite, dense group without requiring explicit diagonal magic gates.
+A consequence of Theorem~\ref{thm:emergent_universality} is that, for composite systems with coprime dimensions, universality can be generated from Clifford gates together with internal arithmetic couplings.
+In the qubit case ($d=2$), the group generated by local Clifford gates and CNOTs remains finite (the global Clifford group), so a further non-Clifford resource is needed to obtain density.
+In contrast, for coprime composite systems, the inclusion of the intra-qudit gate $CN$---typically considered a standard permutation---is already sufficient, at the level of generating sets, to break the finite group structure.
+Due to the arithmetic mismatch between factors, the interplay between the local Clifford groups and the intra-qudit gate generates an infinite, dense group without taking an explicit diagonal magic gate as an additional primitive.

-\begin{corollary} Let $d = d_1 d_2 \cdots d_n$ be a proper composite dimension with pairwise coprime prime power factors.
+\begin{corollary} Let $d = d_1 d_2 \cdots d_n$ be a proper composite dimension with pairwise coprime prime-power factors.
 The following finite set of gates constitutes a universal set for quantum computation on arrays of registers of dimension $d$:

 \end{corollary}

 \begin{remark} The set $\mathcal{G}$ satisfies the universality condition of Theorem~\ref{thm:brylinski}.
 Note the distinction between the entangling resources: $CN_{d_k, d_{k+1}} \in \SU(d)$ is an intra-qudit operation that couples internal coprime factors and acts as the generator of non-Clifford resources.
 In contrast, $CN_{d,d} \in \SU(d^2)$ represents the canonical inter-qudit gate acting on two logical qudits. \end{remark}